 - City/County Government

 Leadership Tomorrow identifies and educates proven and potential leaders who are committed to developing and utilizing positive leadership skills to improve our community.

 Interested in being a part of the next LT class?
-Applications are open in January to March 1, 2019.
-Applications must be submitted by March 1, 2019 at 5 p.m.
+Applications are open in January and will be due the first Friday of March 2020.

 Partial scholarships are available.
 Please submit this scholarship application with your application to the program.

 Know someone that should be in Leadership Tomorrow?
 Nominate them!

 Roster for Class 33.
 To see rosters from previous classes visit the alumni database on the For Alumni page.

 During these day-long sessions, participants have the opportunity to visit facilities across the community, to meet and interact with community and state leaders, to study community issues, and to decide how they will work to make the area a better place to live.